logicly-au/pmhc-mds-spec/doc/validation-rules.rst

   #.
 On :ref:`dfn-organisation_type_referred_to_at_episode_conclusion` the value '22: HeadtoHelp / HeadtoHealth' must only be used on existing records.
 It is not allowed on new records.
   #.
 On :ref:`dfn-organisation_type_referred_to_at_episode_conclusion` the value '24: AMHC' must only be used on existing records.
 It is not allowed on new records.
   #.
-On :ref:`dfn-program_type` only remaining temporary Head to Health Clinics in NSW and Victoria can use the value '2: Head to Health Clinc'
+On :ref:`dfn-program_type` only NSW and Victorian Provider Organisations can use the value '2: Head to Health Clinc'.
+Please refer to :ref:`dfn-program_type` for further business rules on this field.
   #.
 Where :ref:`dfn-principal_focus` is recorded as '8: Psychosocial Support' the :ref:`dfn-program_type` must be '9: Universal Aftercare'

 .. _service-contact-current-validations: